May 30, 2019

 Below are some of the most commonly used bankruptcy exemptions.
 The statute citations, unless otherwise noted, are to the Utah Code.

-In Utah, you can exempt up to $30,000 of the equity in any real estate if it’s your primary residence, including your home, mobile home, or any water rights you have.
-You can exempt up to $5,000 in real estate that is not your primary residence.
-(Learn more in The Utah Homestead Exemption.) §78B-5-504
+In Utah, you can exempt up to $42,000 of the equity in any real estate if it’s your primary residence, including your home, mobile home, or any water rights you have.
+You can exempt up to $5,000 in real estate that is not your primary residence. §78B-5-504 Learn more in The Utah Homestead Exemption.

 In Utah, you can exempt the following types of personal property. §78B-5-505 and §78B-5-506

-In Utah, you can exempt up to $5,000 of equity in a car, van, motorcycle, truck, SUV, or other motor vehicle.
-(To learn more, see The Utah Motor Vehicle Exemption.)
+In Utah, you can exempt up to $3,000 of equity in a car, van, motorcycle, truck, SUV, or another motor vehicle.
+Learn more in The Utah Motor Vehicle Exemption.

 IRAS and Roth IRAs to $1,283,025.
 (This amount is adjusted every three years.
 For the most recent figure, see Your Retirement Account in Bankruptcy.)
 11 U.S.C. § 522(b)(3)(C)(n); §15-41-30(A)(13)